-- The principal advantage is that the revenue reported is based on the Actual results and not on the basis of the estimates.
+- The principal advantage is that the revenue reported is based on the actual results and not based on the estimates.

 - The completed-contract method of accounting helps to reduce the cost fluctuations associated with the long term projects.
 This method also motivates the contractor to apply cost and time-saving methods for the completion of the project as the compensation of the contractor does not change with the actual time taken to finish the project.

-- As compared to the percentage of completion method, greater net income is generally reported in the completed contract method.
+- As compared to the percentage of completion method, higher net income is generally reported in the completed contract method.

-- The main disadvantage of this method is that the income is not necessarily recognized by the contractor in the period it is earned.
-As a result, there is a possibility that additional tax liability can be created as the whole project revenue will occur in a single period for the purpose of tax reporting.
+- The main disadvantage of this method is that the contractor does not necessarily recognize the income in the period it is earned.
+As a result, there is a possibility that additional tax liability can be created as the whole project revenue will occur in a single period for tax reporting.

 - In the completed contract method of accounting, there is a disadvantage to the investor that if the project takes a long time to complete than the anticipated time, then also the contractor is not entitled to receive any extra compensation.

 - The completed-contract method can be used only by the home construction projects or other small projects.
 Long term contractors always prefer a percentage of completion method.

 - The clear information on the operations is not shown in the records and books.

-- If there is a loss during the completion of the project then such losses are deductible only after the completion of the project.
+- If there is a loss during the completion of the project, then such losses are deductible only after project completion.